spageektti/rubber-ducky/README.md

 ```
 files/
+├── index.js
 ├── commands/
+│   ├── avatar.js
+│   ├── options-info.js
+│   ├── ping.js
+│   ├── prune.js
-│   ├── image-01.jpg
+│   ├── server.js
-│   └── image-02.jpg
+│   └── user-info.js
 ├── events/
-│   └── image-02.jpg
+│   └── ready.js
-├── index.js
+├── bot-server.js
 ├── deploy-commands.js
-├── server.js
 └── README.md

 ```
-The bot is NOT using `README.md`.
-The `server.js` file is optional for bot functionality (it is an option for [keeping your bot online](https://www.youtube.com/watch?v=7rU_KyudGBY)).
+The bot is not using `README.md`.
+The `bot-server.js` file is optional for bot functionality (it is an option for [keeping your bot online](https://www.youtube.com/watch?v=7rU_KyudGBY)).
 You are **free to delete them** if you see fit.

 <details>
 <summary>The bot depends on all the other files to function.</summary>